 Remember, this is a journey — a typing adventure if you will.
 You’ve been typing with staggered, old-style keyboards for years; you’ll quickly notice your bad habits when starting with a Moonlander.
 Don’t fret: With this guide and practice, you’ll be able to regain your typing speed and enjoy a keyboard that’s perfectly customized for your individual needs.
 Soon you’ll be left wondering why this isn't the standard layout!

 Connecting the keyboard is simple.
-First, connect both halves using the 3.5mm TRRS cable.
+First, connect the halves using the 3.5mm TRRS cable.
 Then plug the USB cable into the keyboard’s left half, and connect it to your computer.

 When you connect everything up, the status LEDs on the board should light up in a ripple effect to show that the keyboard is connected.